TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 .. include:: /Includes.rst.txt
 .. index:: !Dependency injection
 .. _DependencyInjection:
-.. _dependency-injection:
+.. _Dependency-Injection:

 ====================
 Dependency injection
 ====================

 .. versionadded:: 10.0

    :doc:`Changelog/10.0/Feature-84112-SymfonyDependencyInjectionForCoreAndExtbase`

+.. rst-class:: compact-list
 .. contents:: This page
-   :depth: 3
    :local:

 Introduction
 ============

 The title of this chapter is "dependency injection" (DI), but the scope is a bit
-broader: In general, this chapter is about TYPO3 object lifecycle management, how to obtain objects, with one sub-part of it being dependency injection.
+broader: In general, this chapter is about *TYPO3 object lifecycle management* and *how to obtain objects*, with one sub-part of it being dependency injection.

-The underlying interfaces are based on the PHP-FIG standard `PSR-11 ContainerInterface <https://www.php-fig.org/psr/psr-11/>`_, and the implementation is based on `Symfony service container <https://symfony.com/doc/current/service_container.html>`_ and `Symfony dependency injection <https://symfony.com/doc/current/components/dependency_injection.html>`_ components, plus some TYPO3 specific sugar.
+The underlying interfaces are based on the PHP-FIG (PHP Framework Interop Group) standard `PSR-11 Container interface <https://www.php-fig.org/psr/psr-11/>`_, and the implementation is based on `Symfony service container <https://symfony.com/doc/current/service_container.html>`_ and `Symfony dependency injection <https://symfony.com/doc/current/components/dependency_injection.html>`_ components, plus some TYPO3 specific sugar.

-This chapter not only talks about symfony DI and its configuration via :file:`Services.yaml`, but also a bit about Services in general, about :php:`GeneralUtility::makeInstance()` and the :php:`SingletonInterface`.
-And since the TYPO3 core already had an object lifecycle management solution with the extbase :php:`ObjectManager` before symfony services have been implemented, we'll also talk about how to transition away from it towards the core-wide symfony solution.
+This chapter not only talks about Symfony DI and its configuration via :file:`Services.yaml`, but also a bit about Services in general, about :php:`GeneralUtility::makeInstance()` and the :php:`SingletonInterface`.
+And since the TYPO3 core already had an object lifecycle management solution with the extbase :php:`ObjectManager` before Symfony services were implemented, we'll also talk about how to transition away from it towards the core-wide Symfony solution.

 Background and history